keshav5678/didactic-octo-goggles-because-hard/README.md

 # didactic-octo-goggles-because-hard
-this is a repository where javascript games are made because I suck at javascript
+this is a repository where javascript games are made because I am bad at javascript
 # projects
 - create javascript game
 - create impossible javascript game